-Despite efforts to start up and maintain a democratic system. it is obvious that a working and a workable system has not been achieved for the following reasons:
+Despite efforts to start up and maintain a democratic system, it is obvious that a working and a workable system has not been achieved for the following reasons:

-I. The same families that have for generations represented the interests of. and thrived under. non-democratic forces. arc returned.
-These arc the idle rich who, strive for, and use political power for personal aggrandizement and not in the public interest.
-Invariably these families have a cousin in every political force in the country to ensure that every government will grant them political and other favors for their ability to work the system to their advantage.

-2. Political parties consist only of an amorphous bunch of individuals and represent no viewpoint.
+- (1) The same families that have for generations represented the interests of and thrived under non-democratic forces are returned.
+These arc the idle rich who, strive for, and use political power for personal aggrandisement and not in the public interest.
+Invariably these families have a cousin in every political force in the country to ensure that every government will grant them political and other favours for their ability to work the system to their advantage. - (2) Political parties consist only of an amorphous bunch of individuals and represent no viewpoint.
 No party has ever presented a coherent program that has generated any debate among the people or the media.
-As a result there is no mandate tl1at is obtained in the election.

-3. There is no cost to crossing the floor for outrageous personal gain.
-No method has, as yet, been found for inducing our politicians to begin to consider the public good.
+As a result there is no mandate that at is obtained in the election. - (3) There is no cost to crossing the floor for outrageous personal gain.
+No method has as yet been found for inducing our politicians to begin to consider the public good.
 Stories about payoffs both in terms of monetary gain and in terms of a cabinet or ministerial position are commonplace.
 In fact the prime minister herself announced one such request of her by an MNA for voting for her party.
-Surprisingly, no action was taken against that individual who despite the crime remains in parliament.

-4. Although no evidence is accumulated. the impression is increasingly being reinforced that the elected representatives and their relatives arc doing all that is illegal to further increase their personal fortunes.
+Surprisingly, no action was taken against that individual who despite the crime remains in parliament. - (4) Although no evidence is accumulated the impression is increasingly being reinforced that the elected representatives and their relatives arc doing all that is illegal to further increase their personal fortunes.
 People have lost all respect for their elected representatives.
-Interestingly enough. despite stories of excessive corruption, influence peddling, and other malpractice. a review process or a committee for investigating this behavior has yet to be established.

-For stronger democratic foundations

-5. The government carries far too much power to dispense political and other favors.
-Cabinet and other positions can easily be dispensed without regard to the cost to the exchequer' or the abilities of the individual to deliver that which has been promised.
+Interestingly enough despite stories of excessive corruption, influence peddling, and other malpractice a review process or a committee for investigating this behaviour has yet to be established. - (5) The government carries far too much power to dispense political and other favours.
+Cabinet and other positions can easily be dispensed without regard to the cost to the exchequer or the abilities of the individual to deliver that which has been promised.
 There is nothing to stop the leader of a party from filling all cabinet positions with convicts and incompetents.
 Nor is there anything to stop the cabinet to be expanded to include all members of the assembly.
-The thought that a minister has to have some competence to deal with the highly technical nature of his ministry is not appreciated at all in our body politic.
+The